LucaFilipozzi/nullfs/README.md

 ## description

-nullfs implements FUSE handler for a flat null filesystem.
+nullfs implements a FUSE handler for a flat null filesystem.

 flat in that the handler allows the creation, reading, and writing of files but not of directories.